 Gen Alpha kids are raised on screens—and that’s not necessarily all bad news

 Despite exposure to more of the issues plaguing the world, Gen Alpha is hopeful.
-Through technology, they have a window into ideas and cultures outside their bubble, and they see it as a way to be engaged.
+Through technologies, they have a window into ideas and cultures outside their bubble, and they see it as a way to be engaged.
+Many have their own (or access to) tablets and smartphones.
 “Technology is such a big influence on the way they see the world, the kind of opportunities, the kind of skills they want to develop,” says Abdaal Mazhar Shafi, serial entrepreneur and co-founder of UpstartED, an organization empowering equity-seeking, marginalized, and at-risk youth to discover their potential and make an impact.

 Generation Alpha are using video games from a young age and it impacts their mindset in terms of being active participants to solutions.